kronosapiens/foundations/basic_concepts.md

 ## Understanding the Filesystem

 The most important thing to remember when doing any sort of programming is that every command is run in the context of some **location**.
 Your Desktop is a location.
 Your Documents folder is a location.
-Everything on your computer has a location, and locations are all relative.
+Everything on your computer has a location, and everything exists in relation to everything else.
 The whole thing is called a **filesystem**.
 Here is an illustration of the typical Mac OSX filesystem (Windows filesystems are fairly similar).
 Indentation implies nesting:

 ```
 /